jimmejardine/qiqqa-open-source/Qiqqa/InCite/registry_fixes/README.md

 Hi there,

-Word is running and Qiqqa still can't connect to it, then your registry settings for the "Word Automation COM interface" might have been corrupted when you installed/uninstalled different versions of Word.
+Word is running and Qiqqa still can't connect to it, then your registry settings for the "Word Automation COM interface" might have become corrupted when you installed/uninstalled different versions of Word.

 This directory contains a number of "registry patches" that can help fix the problem in a manner similar to what is discussed here: